10 FANTASTIC TIPS TO HELP YOU FIND THE PERFECT GAY WEDDING VENUE

 This advice is doubly important if your venue has a nice garden.
 You already have the problem with smokers going outside every half-hour for a cigarette – You can’t do much about this.
 You can however, with a bit of pre-planning, usually do something about the bar.

-If your venue is already booked and the dancing is supposed to be in a separate area, you should really go back and have another long, hard look at the main room.
+If you have already book a venue for your wedding and God forbid, the dancing is supposed to be in a separate area, you should really go back and have another long, hard look at the main room.

 If there is a reasonable amount of space, or an area could easily be created by quickly removing some dining tables or furniture, tell the organiser that you want to have the dancing in there.